 - The sounds/ phonetics of the alphabet

-The letters of the alphabet are just the patterns or characters of the alphabet that can aid spelling and writing while the phonetics of the alphabet are the sounds produced by those letters.
-This is what is necessary for pronouncing a German word even though some names of letters are the same as their sound.
-Nevertheless, it is the sound that is used for pronunciation.
-The phonetics of the German alphabet is divided into three; Monophthong, Diphthong and Triphthong.
+The letters of the alphabet are just the patterns or characters of the alphabet that aid spelling and writing.
+Each of the 30 letters are divided into two groups – vowel and consonant based on the individual sound they produce.
+This individual sound is what is necessary for pronouncing a German word and must never be mistaken for the name of the letter that produces it even though some names of some German letters are the same as the sounds they produce.

-A Monophthong is the Sound produced by a single letter of the alphabet.
-There are two types of this sound;
+A Monophthong is the sound produced by a single letter of the alphabet.
+There are two subgroups of this sound;

 - Vowels/ Vokale